-Eleanor Gunn - Parent Trustee
+Eleanor Gunn - Co-opted Governor

 As a Mum to two energetic and inquisitive boys, one of which is currently at AJS in year 1, I am passionate about the value that education and a healthy school community brings.
 It is important to me that they, along with all children, have access to an education that is responsive, aspirational and recognises their individual needs and contexts.
 I believe a child’s ability to engage with education is built upon a foundation of emotional wellbeing; with children, families and school staff feeling part of an environment that is, connected, happy and secure.